Prior Authorizations & Appeals

 When an authorization is denied, an appeal can be requested within 90 days of the authorization denial date.
 Your provider will help you file the necessary appeal documentation.

-There are two main categories of appeals:
+There are two main types of appeals:

 A factual appeal is a request to reconsider a claim or an authorization request that has been denied for any of the following reasons: